Churchill Auctions Terms and Conditions

 6. All lots are sold as shown, with all faults, imperfections and errors of description and the Auctioneers shall not be liable for and do not accept responsibility for the authenticity, genuineness, date, age, period or condition or quality of any lot, in bidding the purchaser accepts the lot as shown, and the auctioneers shall not be liable for errors of description express or implied as to any of these matters.

 8. Written confirmation of telephone bids from persons unknown to the Auctioneers must be received 48 hours before the commencement of the sale.
 Whilst every effort will be made to execute telephone bidding, the Auctioneers cannot be held responsible for any default or neglect in connection with this service.
 All such arrangements therefore are made entirely at the prospective buyer’s risk.
-Telephone bids will not be accepted for lots with a starting bid under £100.
+Telephone bids will not (unless deemed appropriate by the auctioneer) be accepted for lots with a starting bid under £100.

 9. Lots will be purchased by the Auctioneer on behalf of the absentee bidder for the lowest price allowed by other bids and/or reserves if any, up to and including their maximum bid amount recorded.
 Not inclusive of premium fees and VAT.